vyskoczilova/Simple-Admin-Language-Change/readme.txt

 1. Go to `Settigngs -> General`.
 1. Select the desired `site language` and hit `save changes`.
 The language gets installed.
 1. Change the `site language` back to the old value.
-1. Now you can swith in the dropdown.
+1. Now you can switch in the dropdown.

 == Installation ==
 = EN =